libavg/libavg/sphinxdoc/nodes.rst

             size is given in screen pixels.
 If portions of the node extend outside the mask, the border pixels of the mask are taken.

+        .. py:attribute:: maxtileheight

+            The maximum height of the tiles used for warping.
+The effective tile size is also dependent on hardware and driver limits.
+Read-only.

+        .. py:attribute:: maxtilewidth

+            The maximum width of the tiles used for warping.
+The effective tile size is also dependent on hardware and driver limits.
+Read-only.

         .. py:attribute:: mipmap

             Determines whether mipmaps (http://en.wikipedia.org/wiki/Mipmap) are